-- 2.18 The Arts Council of Wales is a registered charity and the members of the Council are therefore subject to the restrictions on Charity Trustees.
-This precludes them from benefiting in any way as a result of their position as Trustees, with the exception of 2.19. - 2.19 Following an amendment to article 4(6) of the Arts Council's Charter, and with the approval of the Charity Commission, the Chair of Council is paid for his/her services with effect from 1st April 2004.
-The amendment also provides for remuneration of other members providing it is first agreed by the Charity Commission.
-Currently the agreement only covers the remuneration of the Chair, and no other Council member therefore receives payment by way of remuneration for their services.
+- 2.17 The Arts Council of Wales is a registered charity and the members of the Council are therefore subject to the responsibilities and restrictions on Charity Trustees.
+This precludes them from benefiting in any way as a result of their position as Trustees, with the exception of the Chair and in accordance with the provisions described in 2.18. - 2.18 Following an amendment to article 4(6) of our Royal Charter, and with the approval of the Charity Commission, the Chair of Council is paid for his/her services.
+The amendment also allows for remuneration of other members providing it is first agreed by the Charity Commission.
+Currently, only the Chair is remunerated, and no other Council member therefore receives payment for their services.
 The Arts Council may however "reimburse any such member expenses reasonably incurred by them in the performance of their duties".
 The same practice is applied to those who are members of the Arts Council's Committees.
-National Advisers who are self-employed and/or freelance may claim for loss of earnings at a rate determined by Council and reviewed on an annual basis. - 2.20 No member of Council (other than in the specific circumstances of paragraph 2.19) is eligible to receive grants, awards, bursaries and payments direct from the Council (or from a Council delegated distributor) to themselves as an individual Council member.
+Arts Associates who are self-employed and/or freelance may claim for loss of earnings at a rate determined by Council and reviewed on a regular basis. - 2.19 No member of Council (other than in the specific circumstances of paragraph 2.18) is eligible to receive grants, awards, bursaries and payments direct from us (or from one of our delegated distributors) to themselves as an individual Council member.
 This is an absolute prohibition and applies even if these are recommended by a body other than the one to which the member belongs.
-This does not affect the position of Council members who are employees of Arts Council funded organisations.
+This does not affect the position of Council members who are employees of our funded organisations.
 In this instance it is accepted that the Council member receives payment from the organisation concerned, rather than from the Arts Council direct.
 Council members must declare this interest in the usual manner and absent themselves from any discussion at Council involving the organisation(s) in which they have an interest.
-The Arts Council's policy on the Registration and Declaration of Interests (Appendix C) applies. - 2.21 Members, other than Council Members, of the Arts Council's Committees and the National Advisers are entitled to apply for the above, subject to the Arts Council's policy on the Registration and Declaration of Interests (Appendix C).
-National Advisers should refer to their Prospectus for further information on applying for grant aid. - 2.22 From time to time Committee members may be asked to carry out specific one-off tasks for the Arts Council that they would not be expected to do within the terms of their membership of one of the Arts Council's Committees.
+Our policy on the Registration and Declaration of Interests (Appendix C) applies. - 2.20 Members, other than Council Members, of our Committees and the Arts Associates are entitled to apply for funding, subject to our policy on the Registration and Declaration of Interests (Appendix C).
+Arts Associates should refer to their separate guidance for further information on applying for Arts Council funding.

+- 2.21 From time to time Committee members may be asked to carry out specific one-off tasks for the Arts Council that they would not be expected to do within the terms of their membership of one of our Committees.
 In such cases reasonable fees may be paid to such members, other than members of the Council, so long as the member of staff or body commissioning the work is satisfied that that work cannot be carried out more appropriately by a non-member.
-The

-- fact that such work is being carried out should be recorded in the Register of Interests (see paragraph 2.27 below). - 2.23 Members, other than members of the Council, who undertake professional work for the Arts Council for an extended period of time, may be required by the Chair of the Council to resign from membership.
+The fact that such work is being carried out should be recorded in the Register of Interests (see paragraph 2.27 below). - 2.22 Members, other than members of the Council, who undertake professional work for us for an extended period of time, may be required by the Chair of the Council to resign from membership.
 The Chair will seek a member's resignation if he/she takes the view, having sought the advice of the Chief Executive, that the involvement in the paid service of the Arts Council might make it appear to an outside observer that his/her impartiality was impaired.